 The Micromales faced her with their curiosity.
 Not only was she acting out of character, she was stumbling over her own thoughts, unable to find the words to express whatever it was that had her so frantic.

 “Well…?”
-She hemmed.
+Sunduvall hemmed.
 “Is it true that the Hand goes wherever you are needed?”

 “Indeed we do,” Vladimir responded, his interest boiling to a pitch.

 “Have you employment for us?”
 Tendart cut to the chase.
-Unlike his close other, he wasn’t fond of riddles.
 They had a full day’s worth of caseloads to transcribe, which would take long enough without the delay of a protracted conversation.

-“Since it is so, I do have need of your services…at least I fear that I do,” she grew more shy with each word until they could hardly hear what she managed to choke out in the end.
+“Since it is so, I do have need of your services, at least I fear that I do.”
+She grew more shy with each word until they could hardly hear what she managed to drizzle out by the end.

 “I assure you, madam, we are the soul of discretion.
 Whate’er need you have we will endeavor to serve you utterly.”
 Tendart hoped that was the last assurance he’d have to offer her.